 THE LABOR AND INDUSTRY MUSEUM

 The Labor & Industry Museum is the only public institution devoted to the history of the labor and industry of Belleville and southwestern Illinois.
-Belleville was one of the most significant centers for the growth of Illinois industry, which ranked third in the nation in the late 19th century.
+Belleville was one of the most important centers for the growth of the Illinois industry, which ranked third in the nation in the late 19th century.
 The Museum's mission is to chronicle and interpret the area's rich cultural heritage of labor and industry.
 Belleville contributed significantly to the industrial movement by establishing some of the earliest and largest manufacturing establishments in the burgeoning United States.

 THE CONRAD BORNMAN HOUSE

-The building which houses the Labor & Industry Museum has four building dates beginning with 1837.
+The building which houses the Labor & Industry Museum has four building dates beginning in 1837.
 Conrad Bornman, believed to be the first German immigrant to Belleville, purchased the lot at the intersection of North Church and East B Streets in 1837.

-|The Conrad Bornman House.|
+|The Conrad Bornman House.

-When it was boarded up and slated for demolition in 1995, the Historic Preservation Commission noted that it was the last remaining German Street House in the original town of Belleville as platted in 1814.
+When it was boarded up and slated for demolition in 1995, the Historic Preservation Commission noted that it was the last remaining German Street House in the original town of Belleville, as platted in 1814.

 In 1913, the Born family sold the North Church Street building to Charles Beck, who expanded it to house his cigar and tobacco manufactory.